Quantum Circuit Representation of Combinatorial Matrix Functions

 For simulation of the Hamiltonian \(\hat{H}\), the required connectivity depends on the structure of the matrix \(\bm{A}\).
-Nonzero off-diagonal element \(A_{ij}\) requires the connection between the \(i\)-th and \(j\)-th qubits, and the connection between the \(\bar{i}\)-th qubits and \(\bar{j}\)-th qubits is required for nonzero diagonal elements \(A_{ii}\) and \(A_{jj}\).
-For the permanent, hafnian, and loop hafnian, connectivity requires at most a complete \((N,N)\) balanced bipartite graph, \(2N\) complete graph, and two \(2N\) complete graphs, respectively.
-One of the suitable quantum computing platforms for simulating the quantum spin model we consider is a trapped-ion system, since any two qubits can be entangled~\cite{Blatt2012,monroe2021programmable,Wright2019,Debnath2016,Kang2025} directly.
+A nonzero off-diagonal element \(A_{ij}\) requires the connection between the \(i\)th qubit and \(j\)th qubit, and the connection between the \(\bar{i}\)th qubit and \(\bar{j}\)th qubit is required for nonzero diagonal elements \(A_{ii}\) and \(A_{jj}\).
+For the permanent, hafnian, and loop-hafnian, connectivity requires at most a complete \((N,N)\) balanced bipartite graph, a complete graph on \(2N\) vertices, and two complete graphs each on \(2N\) vertices, respectively.
+One of the suitable quantum computing platforms for simulating the quantum spin model we consider is a trapped-ion system, since any two qubits admit direct two-qubit gates~\cite{Blatt2012,monroe2021programmable,Wright2019,Debnath2016,Kang2025}.